Sergio-Carl-Benito/ST10459382_Sergio-Carl-Benito_MAST_Part3/README.md

-No feedback was necessary to implement as I got 100% on part 2.
+No feedback was necessary to implement as I got 100% on part 2, However, here is a changelog of all general changes made for part 3 as well as styling and refactoring changes.

-LINK TO YT VIDEO:
+LINK TO YT VIDEO:  https://youtu.be/XTLRAtUxvAM

 Changelog